In This Article

 This incredible Catskills Scenic Trail is located within Delaware County and is approximately 1 hour and 20 minutes from Albany.
 The trail runs along the Delaware River and into the countryside that offers breathtaking views that can only be found at the trail.
 There are several entrances and exit points along the 26 miles of trail.

-Visitors are encouraged to walk their dogs, ride bicycles, run the paths, and hike the trail into the country.
+You can walk your dogs, ride a bicycle, run the paths, and hike the trail into the country.

 If you are feeling adventurous, take the horses out on the trail to stretch their legs.
 Or, in the winter, you can get the cross-country skis out to navigate the trail.